 Today, SciLifeLab is launching a new logo – as one of several steps in renewing our look to reflect who we are and where we’re going.
 It also gives us a chance to communicate our brand in a more effective and cohesive way.

 Since SciLifeLab launched in 2010, it’s been in constant growth.
 What started as a two separate research campuses in Stockholm and Uppsala, have grown into a government-commissioned national infrastructure, with equal access for all Swedish academic researchers.
-We’ve gone from occupying just a few floors in two buildings, to having over 1 300 affiliated researchers and 40 infrastructure facilities at a number of universities across Sweden.
+We’ve gone from occupying just a few floors in two buildings, to having over 1 300 affiliated researchers and 40 infrastructure units at a number of universities across Sweden.

 Over the last decade, the scope of SciLifeLab has widened and developed, and that’s something we want our look to convey.
 And what better timing than during 2020, our 10-year anniversary?